 When Anton Schwarz died, numerous trade and professional journals lauded him in unusually expressive terms.
 Here is one example, from Henius and Wahl’s American Brewers Review (see top-right column, double-click for high resolution):

 Here is another example (pp 54-55) of the very high regard in which he was held, from the Proceedings of the 36th Annual Convention of the United States Brewers’ Association.
-The writer, a graduate of Schwarz’s school, noted that the school provided every year a free seat in its programme for an impecunious student.
-The writer had occupied that free position and his gratitude is very nicely expressed.
+The writer, a graduate of Schwarz’s school, noted that every year the school provided a free seat in its programme for an impecunious student.
+The writer had occupied that free position and his gratitude was very nicely expressed.

 The passing of the elder Schwarz, at a relatively young age, was attended by an element of mystery.
-The obituaries stated he was a heavy smoker and this apparently contributed to his early death, but some used the term “peculiar” to describe the passing.
-A son, Gustave, told newspapers after that his father had suffered from heart ailments for years and died from this cause.
+Obituaries stated he was a heavy smoker which apparently contributed to his early demise, but some accounts used the term “peculiar” to describe his passing.
+A son, Gustave, later told newspapers that his father had suffered from heart ailments for years and died from this cause.

-Just a few years later (1901), Max, a son of Anton from his first marriage, died at only 38 after a failed appendicitis operation.
-Max too received warm tributes from his colleagues in the American professional brewing press as he had continued his father’s work and assumed sole direction of The American Brewer.
+Just a few years later, in 1901, Max, a son of Anton from his first marriage, died at only 38 after a failed appendicitis operation.
+Max, too, received warm tributes from his colleagues judging from eulogies in the brewing trade press.
+He had continued his father’s work and assumed sole direction of The American Brewer.
 Given Anton’s first wife had died in Europe when his first two children were very young, this was a family which tragedy had touched in unusual proportions.